 - Transfer policies: Some colleges are more generous than others when it comes to accepting transfer credits; in addition, professional experience, certifications and military training sometimes can allow you to skip over certain coursework.

 - Financial aid: Again, some colleges are more generous than others, though federal and state aid and employer-sponsored tuition-reimbursement programs can be tapped regardless of the school you attend.

 - Scheduling options: Depending on your needs, you may prefer traditional, semester-long classes, or you might like accelerated eight-week programs; many schools offer both online and in-person options as well as evening and weekend programs.

 After outlining your priorities—and collecting all of your transcripts and other relevant information—set up an appointment with the admissions office of the college you are considering.
 This is the best way to get definitive answers on how to complete your degree.

 In fact, it could be worth the time and effort to visit more than one school.
 Every college is different, and course requirements, costs and time to completion can vary widely.

 An admissions officer or academic advisor will be able to help you compose a degree-completion plan so that you will stay on track, on time and on budget to earn your degree.
 You’ll list the courses you need to take and when they can be taken.
 Often, there’s space to record grades and tabulate your GPA as you go.

-“I consider it a privilege to help students navigate this part of their academic journey,” says Shaheen Wolff, director of Elmhurst College’s Management Program, which was designed for adult students.
+“I consider it a privilege to help students navigate this part of their academic journey,” says Shaheen Wolff, director of Elmhurst University’s Management Program, which was designed for adult students.
 “There’s no greater reward than enabling a student to succeed.”